Winter School 2020 - more information

 - Breakfast: between 7.30 and 8.30 am daily

 There is a small cash bar and coffee shop on site.
 Please note: there is no cash machine at or near the venue.
 Please withdraw cash in advance if you plan to use these facilities.

 Please note on your application form if you have any medical or specific dietary needs.
 If necessary we will contact you to discuss nearer the event.

 Winter School is delivered in English.
 However, delegate packs and materials are provided bilingually.

-- Wi-Fi is available in the main hall.
+- WiFi is available in all areas except the chapel

 What should I pack?

 - A torch: Nant Gwrtheyrn is a small site but, because of its location, moving between the function hall and accommodation (especially later at night) can be particularly dark, so you may wish to bring a torch.

 - Cash (please note: there are no cash points or shops in the close vicinity)

 - General supplies may be useful tea, milk and biscuits, as some of the cottages have kitchen areas (however, all other food and refreshments are provided during the event)